Air Outpost

 Air Outpost is a 1937 film produced by documentary maker Paul Rotha focusing on the Imperial Airways 'Empire Route' and highlighting a day at the aerodrome at Sharjah, then one of the Trucial States and now one of the United Arab Emirates.
 The film was made by Rotha for Strand Films and was one of three commissioned by Imperial Airways to showcase the Empire Route and highlight its efficiency and safety for passengers.

 The film was to be used as an important source of information in the reconstruction of the demolished Sharjah Fort in 1997.

 Title screen of Strand Films' 1937 documentary film, Air Outpost.

+The Handley Page HP 42 airplane Hanno was featured in Air Outpost.

 Background

 Subtitled '24 Hours at the City and Airport of Sharjah', Air Outpost showcases the operation of Sharjah Airport and the Mahatta Fort, which formed the main building of the airport and provided accommodation both for overnighting passengers and Imperial Airways' permanent staff of three British expatriates.
 Mahatta, according to the film, was "built in the shape of a square fort as a precaution against possible but improbable raids by wandering tribes of Bedouin" As it accommodated guests, the fort has been dubbed 'the first ever hotel in the UAE'.